Do I stutter or Did I stutter?

 We're aligning these two processes: how our brain processes speech and how our speech mechanism processes speech, so we align them together on a very physical ground just pressing on our thigh producing those sounds.

 First, doing it one finger - one syllable but gradually increasing the pace to a pretty much regular pace.
 So all we do with this is just bringing that security, feeling that inner structure of our natural speaking way batter.
 So we gradually create new automated muscle and emotional memory removing that physical and emotional tension that is attached to the act of speaking, bringing there relaxation, effortless power, expression, and general confidence.
+We attach confidence to the act of speaking.

 Does it remove all of the predisposition from the way I'm wired, from the way my brain works?

-Of course, not!
-The predisposition, some basic level ground still stays there and I feel it all the time.
-I do have a lot of speech impediments in my speaking.
-And my wife sometimes asks me, "How can you teach getting free from stuttering if I see you stutter sometimes?"
 And that's the whole point about getting free from stuttering!
 It's not about totally being fluent, it's about developing a certain feeling attached to the very act of speaking that in general, I am in control.
 Again, it's not about controlling the speech impediments but it's about the general feeling that "regular" people have about their speaking, that I can come back to my confident speaking anytime.

 And getting free from stuttering begins with acknowledging that "Yes, I have a stutter!"